Step 1: Apply to Mizzou

 Online students

-If the deadlines fall on a weekend or MU holiday, the deadline is the following business day.
+If the deadlines fall on a weekend or an MU holiday, the deadline is the following business day.

 Contact us